FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 In her talk, Conversational Designer, Lauren will be diving into the exciting opportunities personal chatbots bring individuals, and how she believes they will ultimately make our lives better.

-She’ll also be discussing Ghostbot for Burner, a chatbot she designed that aims to make dating better for those that receive harassment while online dating.
+She'll also be discussing Ghostbot for Burner, a chatbot she designed that aims to make dating better for those that receive harassment while online dating.

 ❗ **Trigger Warnings:** Lauren will be discussing online sexual harassment in this talk, but she does not cite any specific examples.
 She will also be calling out sources where users can seek out examples of harassment that are vulgar and sometimes violent, but will only reference the source and give me warnings as to what can be found there.
 She will also be discussing how harassment affects women and other marginalized groups online and will cite some statistics around that concept.